 BUT NOT TO HEALTH CANADA ?

 Safe food matters to you and me, but does it matter to Health Canada?
 We aren’t convinced.
 Why not?
-We have been in a David vs. Goliath battle with them since 2017 regarding their regulatory approach to safe food.
-Below are our observations.
+We have been in a David vs. Goliath battle with them since 2017 regarding their regulatory approach to safe food, and have two basic observations.
+First, in our view, Health Canada hasn’t followed the intent or the letter of the law.
+Second, the conduct of the regulator has been problematic.

 We are Safe Food Matters Inc., a Canadian non-profit corporation that promotes public health and the environment through education and fostering public engagement on safe food issues.
 We started this battle by filing a Notice of Objection (NoO) to Health Canada when it decided in 2017 to allow glyphosate to be used in Canada until at least 2032 – – a 15 plus year renewal.